BaunCMS/Baun/README.md

 * **Twig** - Baun uses the [Twig](http://twig.sensiolabs.org) templating engine, for powerful and flexible templates
 * **Open Source** - Baun is completely free and open source, released under the MIT license

+## Documentation

+Documentation for Baun can be found on the [Baun website](http://bauncms.com).

+## Framework

+The Framework for Baun is kept in a separate repo.
+Check out the [Framework](https://github.com/BaunCMS/Framework) if you want to contribute to the core.

 ## Contribute

 Want to contribute to Baun?
 That's great.
 Here is where you should go: